-We may decide to pursue clinical development of Zimura for other indications, including those we previously studied such as wet AMD and IPCV.
+We may decide to pursue clinical development of Zimura for other indications, including those we previously studied such as wet AMD and IPCV and other indications such as earlier stages of AMD.
 Similar to GA and STGD1, Zimura, and the use of C5 inhibition, are unproven in those indications and we may not be successful in our efforts to develop Zimura for those indications.

-We are continuing to review and analyze the results and individual patient level data from the GATHER1 trial, which may affect the soundness of the conclusions we have drawn based on the results from this trial.
+We are conducting post-hoc analyses of the results and individual patient level data from the GATHER1 trial, which may yield information that is inconsistent with our conclusions regarding the GATHER1 data.
 The GATHER2 trial may yield results that are different from the results observed in the GATHER1 trial.
 An unfavorable result from the GATHER2 trial likely would materially adversely affect our ability to obtain approval for Zimura in GA.

-Although the 18-month data from the GATHER1 trial supported the results we observed at 12 months, these data are subject to several limitations.
-In accordance with the prespecified statistical analysis plan for the trial, we only performed descriptive analysis of the 18-month efficacy data.
-Although the favorable safety profile for Zimura was maintained at month 18, individual, unmasked patient data may indicate that our conclusions were not well founded due to inconsistencies, data entry errors or because of unknown variables or patient sub-groups that could potentially be driving the results in one or more treatment groups.
-Although not reported as related to Zimura by investigators, we observed an increase in the number of investigator-reported cases of CNV in the Zimura treatment groups in the GATHER1 trial as compared to the sham control groups.
+We are conducting post-hoc analyses of the individual patient level data from the GATHER1 trial.
+These analyses may yield information that is inconsistent with our conclusions regarding the GATHER1 data, including as a result of previously unknown variables or patient sub-groups that could potentially be driving the results in one or more treatment groups.
+Although not reported as related to Zimura by investigators, we observed an increase in the number of investigator-reported cases of choroidal neovascularization, or CNV, in the Zimura treatment groups in the GATHER1 trial as compared to the sham control groups.
 Additionally, we learned from our independent masked reading center that the retinal images of one of the patients in the Zimura 4 mg group showed evidence of CNV in the study eye that was not reported by the investigator.
 As we continue to evaluate the individual, unmasked patient data from the GATHER1 trial, we may learn of additional cases of non-investigator reported safety issues, which may affect the safety profile of Zimura.